LittleWhite-tb/tkBoulderDash/README.md

 You may consider installing Python3 from:

-https://www.python.org/downloads/ (Ctrl-click: open in new tab)
+https://www.python.org/downloads/ (Ctrl+click: open in new tab)

 ### MS-Windows users